channeloutfitters/channeloutfitters.com/content/authors/holly/_index.md

 superuser: false

 # Role/position
-role: Guide | Owner
+role: Owner

 # Short bio (displayed in user profile at end of posts)
 bio: Holly is a second-generation outfitter and a very accomplished fly fisher and hunter in her own right.
 She loves to dry fly fish on the Missouri River and big game hunt in Eastern Montana.
-Holly is always ready to take your calls and answer questions when Lindsey is out on the road!
+Holly is always here to take your calls for scheduling, logistics, and general information.
+Holly can make your vacation next level!!

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons